cognusion/AllHandsOnDeck/README.md

 }
 ```

-### AWS Notes
+### AWS Tags

-If you're using AWS, and use the _--awshosts_ CLI or _useawshosts_ misc, you probably
-don't want to duplicate hosts with the same IP address between your "static" configs, and
-what will be pulled from AWS.

-#### Address

-The "address" will be populated from the Private IP Address.

-#### Arch

-The "arch" will be populated from the Architecture.

-#### Loc

-The "loc" will be populated from the Availability Zone (e.g. "us-east-1a").

-#### Name

-The "name" will be populated from the EC2 tag "Name".

-#### Offline

-Will be _true_ if the instance state is not "running".

-#### Port

-The "port" will be populated from the EC2 tag "sshport".

-#### User

-The "user" will be populated from the EC2 tag "sshuser".

-#### Tags

-The "tags" array will be populated with all of the EC2 tags (EXCEPT as previously noted) in the format of "key|value" unless only the "key" is definied. **Keep this in mind when filtering**!!
+The "tags" array will be populated with all of the EC2 tags (EXCEPT the ones previously noted that are used to fill in other fields) in the format of "key|value" unless only the "key" is defined, then it will just be "key". **Keep this in mind when filtering**!!

 Workflow
 --------